t1gu1/lvim-config/README.md

 - Add a one line command to install all require packages (like ripgrep) on mac and Linux
+- Add command line to switch to the master brach of LunarVim or a specefic commit id
 - (⚠️ The complexity for the result isn't worth for now) Something to preview or inline png/svg images
 - (✅ Done) harpoon plugin